 Persian miniature, 15th century.
 A gazelle at the spring, surrounded by animals and flowering vegetation.

-Among the more characteristic symbolic worlds of Persian lyric poetry is that of the hunt (shekār).
-Here love appears as risky pursuit, evasion, ambush, wounding, and capture.
-The beloved destroys almost effortlessly, while the lover advances willingly toward destruction.
-Around this emotional logic there gathered, over many centuries, an extraordinarily persistent vocabulary of bows, arrows, snares, daggers, scimitars, spearheads, nooses, cages, and the vast exposure of plain and mountain.
+A second symbolic world is that of the hunt (shekār), in which love is figured as pursuit, ambush, wounding and capture.
+The beloved destroys almost without effort; the lover advances willingly toward his destruction.
+Around this simple emotional logic there accumulated, over many centuries, a remarkably stable vocabulary of bows, arrows, snares, daggers, scimitars, spearheads, nooses, and cages, set against the open expanse of plain and mountain.

-What lends the schema its peculiar charge is that the beloved occupies both positions within it simultaneously.
-She is the gazelle in her elusiveness, yet she also sets the trap.
-Snares (dām) and bait (dāneh) are laid, and the lover enters willingly, or he may be ambushed (shabīkhun).
-The beloved’s curved eyebrow (abrū) becomes a bow (kamān), the eyelash an arrow (tir) or piercing arrowhead (peykān), the dark curling tress (zolf) a noose (kamand) and her glance sharp daggers (deshneh, khanjar–e tīz) and blades (tīgh, shamshīr) from which there is no escape.
-At other times the flowing locks of hair (mowj-e mūy, gīsū), undulating like waves (mowj) upon the sea, may drown the lover.
-Hunter (shekārchi, seyyād) and quarry, pursuer and prey, the roles remain in the poetry perpetually unresolved.
+Indeed, the peculiar charge of the schema lies in the fact that the beloved holds both positions in it at once.
+She is the gazelle in her elusiveness, and it is she who sets the trap.
+Snares (dām) and bait (dāneh) are laid, and the lover enters them knowingly, or is fallen upon by ambush (shabīkhun).
+Her curved eyebrow becomes a bow (abrū, kamān), her eyelash an arrow (tir) or arrowhead (peykān), her dark curling tress (zolf) a noose (kamand), her passing glance a sharp dagger (deshneh, khanjar-e tīz) or blade (tīgh, shamshīr) against which there is no defense; or the flowing hair (mowj-e mūy, gīsū), moving like waves (mowj) upon the sea, drowns him outright.
+Hunter (shekārchi, seyyād) and quarry, pursuer and prey–the poetry leaves the roles permanently unresolved.

-Nor does the beloved conquer solely through force.
-Alongside arrows and blades stand subtler arts: coquetry (nāz, ghamzeh), the languid sidelong glance (kereshmeh), stratagem (hīleh), enchantment (afsūn), cunning (neyrang) and tricks (fand, farīb).
+Nor does the beloved conquer by force alone.
+Beside the arrows and blades stand subtler instruments: coquetry (nāz, ghamzeh), the languid sidelong glance (kereshmeh), stratagem (hīleh), enchantment (afsūn), cunning (neyrang), and tricks (fand, farīb).
 A passing glance may wound more deeply than any weapon.
-The lover becomes physically weakened (bimār), willingly captive (gereftār) or prisoner (asīr) beneath powers he neither resists nor fully understands.
-The language of the hunt acquires in this way a quality difficult to name elsewhere: the violence is real, yet the lover does not wish to be spared, and the poetry treats this willingness as the most honest thing about him.
+The lover is left wounded and weakened (zakhm, bimār), a willing captive (gereftār) or prisoner (asīr) of powers he neither resists nor fully understands.
+The language of the hunt thus acquires a quality hardly to be found elsewhere: the violence is real, yet the lover does not wish to be spared, and the poetry does not ask it for him.

 Shekār: “hunt” or “prey.”
 Love repeatedly conceived as pursuit and capture.

-Shekārchī, Sayyād: “hunter.”
+Shekārchī, Seyyād: “hunter.”
 Frequently the beloved, whether openly cruel or merely indifferent.

 Morgh(ak), morghābi: “fowl; duck.”
 A creature of the open plain and waterside, drawn to the spring or river to drink and vulnerable there to the hunter’s snare.